 How does Boston Public Library's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

 The Boston Public Library currently does not have available carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges outlined in their initiatives.
 This suggests that the library may not have formalised commitments to reduce its carbon footprint or may be in the early stages of developing such strategies.
 In the context of climate action, it is essential for institutions like the Boston Public Library to establish clear emissions reduction targets and engage in sustainability initiatives.
-This could involve adopting industry-standard frameworks such as the Science Based Targets initiative (SBTi) or participating in climate pledges to enhance their environmental impact.
-As of now, the library's climate commitments remain unspecified, highlighting an opportunity for future development in their sustainability efforts.
+This could involve adopting industry-standard practices and aligning with frameworks such as the Science Based Targets initiative (SBTi) to enhance their climate commitments in the future.